 Diet

-Manta Rays can look intimidating due to their size; however, they are not ferocious.
 Manta rays are both macro predators and filter feeders.
-They ingest a lot of zooplankton at the surface, including shrimp, krill, and crabs.
-Mantas eat tiny to medium-sized fish at greater depths.
+They ingest a lot of zooplankton at the surface, including tiny plankton, shrimp, krill, and crabs.
+They eat tiny to medium-sized fish at greater depths.
 Mantas that are actively foraging flatten their cephalic fins to direct prey into their jaws.

 The tissue between the gill arches collects tiny particles during filter feeding.
-Manta Rays employ a variety of strategies for feeding more effectively, including “piggie backs” and “chain feeding.”
+Manta Rays employ a variety of strategies for feeding more effectively, including piggie backs, barrel rolling (doing somersaults over and over again), and creating feeding chains with other mantas to maximize prey intake.
 For optimal filter feeding, Manta Rays, in particular, may congregate together in groups of 100 to 150, creating a swirl like a cyclone.

 Reproduction

-In different areas of the Manta’s habitat, mating occurs at various times of the year.
+In different areas of their habitat, mating occurs at various times of the year.
 A full moon may launch the mating process, which appears to be started by a male trailing a female closely before semen is deposited in a complex maneuver.

-At the ages of 8 to 10, female Manta Rays reach sexual maturity and typically give birth once every two years to one or occasionally two Manta pups.
+At the ages of 8 to 10, females reach sexual maturity and typically give birth once every two years to one or occasionally two Manta pups.
 Manta Rays deliver live offspring after a roughly 12- to 13-month gestation period.
-When Manta-Ray pups are born, they resemble a miniature version of adults yet are capable of surviving on their own right away.
-Manta Rays have a 50-year lifespan.
+When the pups are born, they resemble a miniature version of adults yet are capable of surviving on their own right away.
+They have a 50-year lifespan.

 Threats

 Large sharks, orcas, and fake killer whales may prey on Mantas.
 Additionally, parasitic threats may be present.
-Overfishing is the biggest threat to Manta Rays, alongside other human influences experienced by Manta Rays.
-Manta Rays are susceptible to entanglement, which can lead to asphyxia.
+Overfishing is the most significant threat alongside other human-influenced experiences like entanglement, which can lead to asphyxia.
 This is because they must move continuously to flush oxygen-rich water over their gills.

 Mantas are unable to swim backward and are vulnerable to becoming entangled in fishing lines and nets due to their prominent cephalic fins.
 Mantas frequently attempt to escape when ensnared by somersaulting, which causes them to become more entangled.
 A wound that is irreversibly damaged can be caused by a loose, trailing line that wraps around and cuts its way into its tissue.